stavnstrup/abok/naf/metamodel/02-concepts.md

 <tr>
 <td>exhibitsCapability</td>
 <td>TupleType</td>
 <td>A propertyOfIndividual that relates an EnteprisePhase to a Capability that it exhibits.
-Note: replaces &quot;exhibits&quot; tagged value in M3</td>
+Note: replaces exhibits tagged value in M3</td>
 </tr>
 <tr>
 <td>humanResourceEnduringTaskRole</td>